CCMS-UCSD/MassIVEDocumentation/docs/quant/1_submit_quant_2_add_reanalysis.md

 ![](img/submit_quant_reanalyses/add_title_description_iprg.png)
 </center>

-For example, 'MassIVE.quant reanalysis from offline MaxQuant+MSstats results' can be the `Title`.
-The short summary about the steps for reanalysis can be the `Description`, for instance, 'MassIVE.quant reanalysis of data from the iPRG2015 study (dataset MSV000079843) using Andromeda for identification and MaxQuant for quantification, followed by MSstats for statistical analysis of differentially abundant proteins.'
+Example of a `Title`: 'MassIVE.quant reanalysis from offline MaxQuant+MSstats results' Example of a `Description`: 'MassIVE.quant reanalysis of data from the iPRG2015 study (dataset MSV000079843) using Andromeda for identification and MaxQuant for quantification, followed by MSstats for statistical analysis of differentially abundant proteins.'

 ### 2.3 Reanalysis File Selection section